ayhanmetin/ayhanmetin/README.md

-# Hi 👋, I'm Ayhan Metin
+# Hi, I'm Ayhan Metin
+## Frontend Developer & QA Expert

-## Enthusiast in Web Applications and AI, skilled in frontend development, quality assurance, and agile practices.
+### Enthusiast in Web Applications and AI, skilled in frontend development, quality assurance, and agile practices.

 - 👨‍💻 All of my projects are available at [ayhanmetin.eu](https://ayhanmetin.eu)